-- Check injector holder located at end of burner tube again.
+- 4. Check orifice holder located at the end of the burner tube again.
 Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - 5.
-Blow air into the primary air holes on the injector holder. - 6.
-In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+Blow air into the primary air holes on the orifice holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.

 Clean pilot assembly also.
-Additional cleaning may be needed for proper pilot operation based on use/lack of use.
-A yellow tip on the pilot flame may indicate dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about from where the pilot flame comes out of pilot assembly (see Figure 39).
-With unit off, lightly blow air through air inlet hole.
+A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 64).
+With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.